Mucinous Cystadenocarcinoma of the breast

 Immunohistochemical markers for mucinous cystadenocarcinoma of the breast

 A primary mucinous cystadenocarcinoma of the breast will usually express ER and PR (estrogen and progesterone receptor positive) along with CK7 and cdx2 (Progesterone is less-reliably positive).
 Also, one might see a strong membranous HER2-protein expression and HER2-gene amplification.
 Immunoreactivity for MIB-1 (Ki-67) is also present in a relatively high percentage of tumor cells.
-Mucinous cystadenocarcinomas of the breast are quite often negative for C-erb-B2 receptors.
+These types of breast tumors are quite often negative for C-erb-B2 receptors.

 Prognosis and treatment for breast mucinous cystadenocarcinoma

 Although breast mucinous cystadenocarcinomas tend to show high proliferative activity, the prognosis is generally favorable, even with tumors of a large size.
-Axillary lymph node metastasis occurs in the order of 20% of patients, but unlike generic invasive ductal carcinoma, lymph node metastasis is not really associated with a poor prognosis in breast mucinous cystadenocarcinomas.
+Axillary lymph node metastasis occurs in around 20% of patients, but unlike generic invasive ductal carcinoma, lymph node metastasis is not really associated with a poor prognosis with this type of cancer.

 Usually treated by mastecomy with lymph node dissection